 Once you reach the headland you will see the wide sweep of Falmouth Bay, Nare Point and every twist and turn of the coast from Toll Point to Swanpool and Maenporth beaches.
 It is hardly surprising then that this limb of land has been used as a place of safety and defence for at least 2000 years.
 The name ‘Dennis’ comes from the Cornish ‘Dinas’ meaning fort.
 Beneath the high bracken and ferns there are the remains of Iron Age embankments which enclosed the neck of the promontory.
 And during the 1640s it was used as a civil war stronghold.

 These days Dennis Head makes a perfect point to stop for a breather or to open up your picnic!

-From here you can either retrace your steps to Helford village and head to either the Shipwrights Arms or the Ferry Boat Inn across the water.
+From here you can either retrace your steps to Helford village.
+Head to either the Shipwrights Arms or the Ferry Boat Inn across the water.
 Alternatively you can head back along the arm of Gillian Creek passing the delightful St Anthony in Meneage.
 This ancient village has a beautiful church, said to have been built by a band of shipwrecked Normans in the 12th century, and a peaceful pace of life.

 There is a set of stepping stones here that allow you to cross Gillian Creek to Flushing at low tide, but go steady!
 They are very slippery!
 The walk along this creek is more peaceful than the Helford, there are few boats and more birds than people.

-The walk is roughly 5 miles if you follow the loop back through Manaccan and it is fairly easy to navigate, just a case of following the path and footpaths signs.
-But it is quite up and down in places and the path is rough and there are several stiles to cross, so bear that in mind before you set out.
-There aren’t really any shops either until you reach Manaccan or when you arrive back in Helford village so take all you need with you.
+The walk is roughly 5 miles if you follow the loop back through Manaccan.
+It is fairly easy to navigate, just follow the path and footpaths signs.
+But it is quite up and down in places and the path is rough.
+There are also several stiles to cross, so bear that in mind before you set out.
+There are no shops until you reach Manaccan or arrive back in Helford village, so take all you need with you.